ctsrc/http-horse/README.md

 ```

 The log output will tell you the address and port for the two servers that `http-horse` runs;
-one server for the status page, and one server for the project page.
+one server for the status page, and one server for your project.

 For example: